Code-Institute-Submissions/hidden-gems/README.md

 I added an info window on each marker which displays some information about the location as well as an image.
 This allows the user to get an idea of the location, to see if it is something they would be interested in visiting.

-In regards to the type of locations, I opted to choose destinations that were mainly located outside.
+In regards to the type of locations, I choose destinations that were mainly located outside.
 This was a choice influenced by the current covid-19 restrictions.

 ### Future Features